VisualNeuroscienceLaboratory/mountainsort_examples/movREADME.md

 ~~~~
 Go to your browser and go to localhost:8888, a jupyter notebook will pop up

-7:
+7: Open template.ipynb (or whatever you renamed it)
 * Set things up to look only in the folder you are storing things in.
-Set the channels you wish to analyze.
+Set the channels you wish to analyze by changing the values of the tuple chan_range.
 * Run the cells of the jupyter notebook.

 8: If you are comfortable using Xquartz, then you need not transfer files to a computer with mountainview.
 Instead, in an Xquartz terminal run the following